-The mean length of harvested bull trout exceeded the mean length of released bull trout for the 2010 - 2011 season.
-This was similar to other years and likely because anglers targeted "healthier bigger" bull trout.
-The mean length of both harvested and released bull trout was the lowest on record and the difference between mean lengths of harvested versus released bull trout (4.4") was the second highest on record since the 2004 season.
-There has been a downward trend for mean lengths of bull trout caught since 2007.
-This trend followed the decreasing trend for redd counts for the Wigwam River during the same time period.
-It appears as though larger fish are being cropped from the population and/or fewer large bull trout are available to be caught.
+The mean length of harvested bull trout exceeded the mean length of released bull trout for the 2011 - 2012 season.
+This was similar to other years and likely because anglers target "healthier bigger" bull trout.
+The mean length of both harvested and released bull trout was the lowest on record and the difference between mean lengths of harvested versus released bull trout (4.9") was the highest on record.
+There has been a significant downward trend for mean lengths of bull trout caught since 2008.
+This trend is commensurate with the decreasing trend for redds during the same time period.
+We believe enough bull trout were cropped from the population both in Montana and British Columbia that fewer large bull trout were available to be caught.
 Violations were similar to the previous year and no serious violations were noted for Lake Koocanusa.